- Ph.D., University of Illinois at Chicago, 2022

 Nicoletta Rousseva

-Dissertation: “Bad Comrades: Art and Answerability after Socialism”
+Dissertation: Bad Comrades: Art and Answerability after Socialism

 My research and teaching explores interconnections between visual art, social history, and theory.
-Trained as an art historian with a focus on modern and contemporary art in southeastern Europe, I am interested in artworks that reveal points of continuity, embeddedness, and affinity with political movements and ideas across the twentieth century.
+Trained as an art historian with a focus on twentieth and twenty-first century art in southeastern Europe, I am interested in artworks that reveal points of continuity, embeddedness, and affinity with political movements and ideas across the twentieth century.
 In my dissertation, I studied the ways in which contemporary artists, writers, and intellectuals from Slovenia, Croatia, and Albania use repetition and reenactment to position their work in dialogue with the region’s histories of socialism and revolutionary politics.